danimaietta/FightGame/README.md

 ### Info

+Daniel Maietta Esquivel, Soft Ing Developer.

 This is a game for professional purposes in order to increase my CV value

-This game is based in JS6, ReactJs with Hooks only!
+This game is based in JS6 and ReactJs with Hooks only!

-Daniel Maietta Esquivel, Soft Ing Developer!

 ### Sources